shyrone312/Exotic/README.md

 Scope: We will connect a user to whatever kind of sneakers that suits them.
 They will have the option to save there sneakers and save them for later.

+# User Stories (Required)
+[x]User can register new account
+[x]User can login into accout
+[x]User Select sneaker of choice
+[x]User can view sneakers on timeline

+(Optional)
+[x]User can save selected sneakers for later

+# Screen Archetypes
+Create Screen -New user account

+Login Screen - user can login in

+Save Screen- user can see all sneaker that was saved.

+Final sale screen - user can see a summary of the final sale.

+# Navigtion
+Timeline feed

+Saved for later feed

+Final sale

 # Networking

 •	Home screen